Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

 We present an algorithm designed to test the completeness of a given undirected graph $\mathcal{G}=\left( V,E \right)$, where $V=\{1,\dots,n\}$ is the set of vertices and $E$ is the set of edges.
 The graph has $n$ nodes (or vertices) and is represented by its transition matrix $P$.
 We introduce the position operator $X$ and its associated eigenbasis, comprising the positions of the vertices $V$ of the graph: $\{1,\dots, n\} \rightarrow \{\ket{1},\dots,\ket{n}\}$, usually denoted $\ket{x}$.

-The goal of our algorithm is to determine whether the graph $\mathcal{G}$ is complete.
-We use the Szegedy quantum walk with marked vertices, leveraging the linear relationship between $n$ and $m$ (Eq.~(\ref{eq_linear_relationship_numerical})) explored in Section \ref{sub_II_C}.
+The goal of our algorithm is to determine whether the graph $\mathcal{G}$ is complete and it can be articulated in two stages, the algorithm workflow is as follows: \begin{itemize} \item{\textbf{Stage 1: Ruling-out}}\\Focuses on reliably excluding highly sparse graphs and has a high negative predictive value.
+A negative result in this phase confidently indicates the absence of completeness in the graph examined.
+This phase uses a quantum walk based measurement and its computational complexity is low. \item{\textbf{Stage 2: Verification}}\\Handles the positive cases from Stage 1.
+This phase is meant to use a more computationally intensive method, quantum phase estimation (QPE).
+It serves to confirm the positive result of the first part, which is not reliable if not verified. \end{itemize} We use the Szegedy quantum walk with marked vertices, leveraging the linear relationship between $n$ and $m$ (Eq.~(\ref{eq_linear_relationship_numerical})) explored in Section \ref{sub_II_C}.
 Through this relationship, we calculate $m^*$, representing the optimal number of marked nodes $M=\{x_1,\dots,x_{m^*}\}$ for a complete graph.
 We mark randomly $m^*$ nodes on the graph $\mathcal{G}$ to ensure the coincidence of the hitting time $t_{h}$ and the maximum $t_{max}$ of the probability $P_{M}(t,n,m)$, resulting in the modified transition matrix $P'$.

 This marking maximizes the probability of being on a marked node in the shortest time possible, assuming $\mathcal{G}_c$ is a complete graph.
 We evolve the initial state $\ket{\psi(0)}$ (Eq.~(\ref{eq_initial_state_complete_case})) with the operator $W_{P'}$ for a running time $t^*$, chosen to be the closest integer to the second maximum of the probability $P_M(t,n,m)$, which is $t^*=3$.
 The choices of the running time $t^*$ and the number of marked nodes $m^*$ ensure that the probability $P^*_M(t^*)$ is close to $1$ for a complete graph (see Sec.~\ref{sub_II_E}).
 The structure of the algorithm is as follows: